American Dachshunds

 • What are the different breed coat colors in your program?

-Our puppies include sable, cream, red, blue and cream, black and tan, and black and cream.
+Our puppies include sable, cream, red, black and tan, and black and cream.
 Colors will vary depending on the parent dogs.

 • Where do your breeding dogs live?